csiro-workspace/pointcloudplugin/README.md

 4. For LAS/LAZ support checkout [libLAS](http://www.liblas.org/) and [LASzip](http://www.laszip.org/) in sibling directories to this project's source
 5. Launch CMake from Workspace's Development menu to configure and generate the project.
 This needs to be done from within Workspace rather than running CMake directly as some key environment variables get setup.
 6. Compile the project
-7. Copy Install\installAreas\installArea-PointClouds.txt from your build directory to <Workspace's Directory>\installAreas
+7. Copy Install\installAreas\installArea-PointClouds.txt from your build directory to Workspace's installAreas directory
 8. Restart Workspace and a PointCloud group should be available in the Workspace operation catalogue

 About CSIRO Workspace